 Why You Must Visit Nainital In Monsoon

 Though the ideal time to visit Nainital is during the summers, people flock here all year round.
 Nainital receives a number of tourists during monsoon too.
 Monsoons in Nainital begin in late June and continue till September.
-The weather is usually pleasant with the highest temperatures reaching 18°C and the lowest dropping to 10°C. It is advised to carry light woolens if you want to enjoy the Nainital monsoon season.
+The weather is usually pleasant with the highest temperatures reaching 18°C and the lowest dropping to 10°C. It is advised to carry light woolens if you want to enjoy the Nainital in rainy season.

 - The rains enhance the beauty of Nainital during monsoon with clear washed roads and clouds towering down to your feet.